ctkelley/SIAMFANLEquations.jl/README.md

 __Please, please__, do not send me PRs.
 If you find
    - a bug (programming or performance) in the codes,
+   - confusion, lack of clarity, or errors in the installation instructions,
    - a factual error in the documentation/notebook, or
-   - an inconsistency in the docstrings, please ...
+   - an error/inconsistency in the docstrings, please ...

  Do your choice of ...